microsoft/DirectXShaderCompiler/docs/DXIL.rst

-INSTR.OPERANDRANGE                       DXIL intrinsic operand must be within defined range INSTR.PTRBITCAST                         Pointer type bitcast must be have same size INSTR.RESOURCECLASSFORLOAD               load can only run on UAV/SRV resource INSTR.RESOURCECLASSFORSAMPLERGATHER      sample, lod and gather should on srv resource.
+INSTR.OPERANDRANGE                       DXIL intrinsic operand must be within defined range INSTR.PTRBITCAST                         Pointer type bitcast must be have same size INSTR.RESOURCECLASSFORLOAD               load can only run on UAV/SRV resource INSTR.RESOURCECLASSFORSAMPLERGATHER      sample, lod and gather should be on srv resource.
-INSTR.RESOURCECLASSFORUAVSTORE           store should on uav resource.
+INSTR.RESOURCECLASSFORUAVSTORE           store should be on uav resource.
 INSTR.RESOURCECOORDINATEMISS             coord uninitialized
 INSTR.RESOURCECOORDINATETOOMANY          out of bound coord must be undef INSTR.RESOURCEKINDFORBUFFERLOADSTORE     buffer load/store only works on Raw/Typed/StructuredBuffer